stripe/stripe-cli/pkg/playback/README.md

-# Setup
+# Introduction
-If you want to serve over HTTPS, you'll need to generate a self-signed certificate for the TLS server.
+`stripe playback` is a prototype feature for the Stripe CLI.
+It is still under development.
+This project is inspired by the [VCR](https://github.com/vcr/vcr) approach to testing popularized in Ruby.

-`cd pkg/playback`
+When using the Ruby VCR gem, you record any HTTP interactions made in your test suite (request & response).
+These recordings are stored in serialized format, and can be replayed in future Źests to make them "fast, deterministic, and accurate".

-`./setup_for_https.sh`
+While Ruby VCR is implemented as a Gem that you can directly use and configure in your test source code - `stripe playback` runs as a separate HTTP proxy server on your machine.
+That means any configuration happens either at startup via the CLI, or via interprocess HTTP calls.

-Otherwise, no other setup is needed.
+This WIP document aims to give an unfamiliar developer enough information to begin using `stripe playback`.
 # Usage

 You start and configure the server via the `stripe playback` command.
-See `stripe playback --help` for a description of the flags, which configure address, record vs replay mode, HTTP vs HTTPS, etc.
+See `stripe playback --help` for a description of the flags, which configures address, record vs replay mode, etc.

 `go run cmd/stripe/main.go playback --help`